-There was no short-term incentive scheme in which options may be issued during the year ended 30 September 2022 and no options were issued to Directors and Executives during the year.
+There was no short-term incentive scheme during the year ended 30 September 2022 and no options were issued to Directors and Executives during the year.

-Shares Issued to Executives for the Year Ended 30 September 2022
+Shares Issued to Executives for the Period Ended 30 September 2022

-There was no short-term incentive scheme in which shares or the rights to shares may be issued during the year and no shares were issued to Directors and Executives during the year.
+There was no short-term incentive scheme during the period and no shares were issued to Directors and Executives during the year.